johnwcowan/pdp8x/arch.md

   * The 1-bit S register is 1 if the next instruction is going to be skipped (not executed) and 0 otherwise.

-  * The 1-bit Q register is 1 if the next instruction is in the least significant halfword and 0 if the next instruction is in the most significant halfword.

   * The 32-bit Y register contains the address of the memory location being accessed by the current instruction (if any).